tinode/chat/docs/API.md

   arch: true, // boolean, indicator that the topic is archived by the user, i.e.
               // should not be shown in the UI with other non-archived topics.
   accepted: "JRWS", // string, 'given' mode accepted by the user.
-  tpins: ["grpmiKBkQVXnm3P", "usrIU_LOVwRNsc"] // array of topic IDs to pin to the top of
-              // the contacts list; 'me' topic only.
+  tpins: [ // array of topic IDs to pin to the top of the contacts list; 'me' topic only.
+    "grpmiKBkQVXnm3P", "usrIU_LOVwRNsc"
+  ]
 }
 ```